 Is the Jerónimos Monastery or Mosteiro dos Jerónimos worth visiting?

-If you want to experience the power and wealth that Portugal had during the age of exploration, yes.
+If you want to experience the power and wealth that Portugal had during the Portuguese Age of Exploration, yes.

 If you are interested in seeing the tomb of one of the world’s greatest adventurers, yes.